kobuki/tasmota-smr-berry/README.md

 #### Hardware

- * any ESP32 device supported by Tasmota with available pins for serial RX/TX pins (configurable) available
+ * any ESP32 device supported by Tasmota with available pins for serial RX/TX pins (configurable)
  * some wiring
    * for basic connection setup, please refer to [this page](https://github.com/bobsiboo/esp8266_p1meter-Belgium?tab=readme-ov-file#connecting-to-the-p1-meter), for example
    * note that it's not necessary to use the inverter circuit per [Tasmota instructions](https://tasmota.github.io/docs/P1-Smart-Meter/)
-   * an option to use with the inverter circuit might be added later
+   * an option to use with an inverter circuit might be added later

 #### Software
  * Tasmota 14+ ESP32 (should run on older versions - untested)